spatie/laravel-authorize/README.md

-## Package is development, do not use...
+## Package is development, do not use in a production environment

 # A middleware to check authorization